 New Year’s Eve at Disney World Resorts

-Please do not plan on trying to watch the fireworks from the 3rd-floor observation deck at the Contemporary.
+Please do not plan on trying to watch the fireworks from the 3rd-floor observation deck at the Contemporary, the beach at the Poly or the Grand Floridian.
 Disney in recent years has blocked access to the deck to resort guests only.
 Resort guests were having a hard time getting a spot.

 Tips for Spending New Year’s Eve at Walt Disney World